 All placements are reviewed on an annual basis via an Annual Review of your child’s Education, Health and Care Plan.

-We have put together a Virtual Tour of the School below, together with a short film of our pupils learning in class.
-There are also FAQs available for you to read which we hope will answer any questions you may have.
+If you would like to know a little more about Springwell before you make a decision to attend our Open Evening, we have put together a Virtual Tour of the School, together with a short film of our pupils learning in class.
+There are also frequently asked questions, available for you to read which we hope will answer any initial questions that you may have.

 Children in School